Anger in our joints and muscles

 Anger in our joints and muscles can be relieved oddly by enjoying hot peppers for a powerful nutrient called capsaicin.

-Always include “research” so that you don’t just get Bernard Preston’s opinion or that of the Mayo Clinic; such always add their own slant which may, or may not be closer to the whole truth.
+Always include “research” so that you do not just get Bernard Preston’s opinion or that of the Mayo Clinic; such always add their own slant which may not be closer to the whole truth.

 Peppadews bucketful